ettoreciarcia/personal-website-hugo/content/publication/22-kubestronaut/index.md

 3. Network policy that blocks all traffic
 4. Network policy to allow inbound traffic within a namespace only from pods in namespace A and from all pods with a certain label
 5. Improve the security of an API server by removing anonymous login and adding the NodeSelector plugin
-6. CIS benchmark for contrlplane and ETCD node
+6. CIS benchmark for control plane and ETCD node
 7. Launch a pod as user 30000 and with a read-only file system, deny privilege escalation
 8. Create a role and role binding + add permissions to a certain existing role
 9. Create a service account that does not automount a token